lucasarvelo-training/Datastructures-and-Algorithms-notes/README.md

     ```
   * All C code is Compiled with ```gcc 7.2.0``` and flags ```-Wall -pedantic``` on ```Manjaro Linux```.

-### Notation | Pseudocode

-In many cases, there is no need to write actual code and simple peudocode or notation is preferred over code to keep things simple and language neutral.
-I will attempt to keep all examples as language neutral as I can unless I present specific scenarios where code implementation is necessary.

 ### Roadmap

 - [x] Write Lectures 0 - 3: